The followings links are “affiliate links.” Click HERE to learn more about what that means.

 🔹 Lomatium tincture: a powerful anti-viral, especially for fighting the Epstein Barr Virus.

 🔹 Medical Medium: there’s some really good info on anti-viral supplements & foods for healing Epstein Barr Virus in this book.
 While I don’t fully agree what everything in this book, I’ve found that some of it has been really helpful for me.
-Take what resonates.
+Take what resonates, leave the rest.

 🔹 Healing Lyme: Natural Healing of Lyme Borreliosis and the Coinfections Chlamydia and Spotted Fever Rickettsiosis: this book full of valuable information on naturally healing Lyme & its coinfections, including viral infections.
 It also will teach you have to make your own tinctures at a fraction of the cost!